Accommodation for exchange students

 Once your application has been accepted and you have confirmed your participation in VUnet, you will receive an email with information on how to apply for accommodation.

-We strive to accommodate all students who apply for accommodation in VUnet and pay the housing fee before the deadline of 1 June 2017.
-Should we not be able to accommodate you directly after June 1st you will be offered accommodation based on availability or you will be placed on the waiting list and will be informed when there is a cancellation immediately.More information on how to navigate in Vunet.
+We strive to accommodate all students who apply for accommodation in VUnet and pay the housing fee before the deadline.
+Should we not be able to accommodate you directly after 1 June you will be offered accommodation based on availability or you will be placed on the waiting list and will be informed when there is a cancellation immediately.More information on how to navigate in Vunet.

-If you wish to obtain accommodation through VU Amsterdam, then you must pay a fee.
+We can only offer you accommodation when you paid the housing fee.
 This housing fee is charged to cover our costs in providing housing services to international students.
 For exchange students coming to VU Amsterdam the fee is €400 for the entire academic year and €200 for one semester.
 You can pay this fee online in VUnet or by bank transfer.
-Please make sure the fee is in our account by 1 December 2017 at the very latest.
+Please make sure the fee is in our account by 1 June 2018 at the very latest.
 Applications for accommodation will not be dealt with until the university has received this sum.
 In case you apply and/or pay after the deadline, you will be placed on a waiting list.

-RefundIf you cancel your application before 19 December 2017, your housing fee can be refunded.
-We will need your address and bank account details in a form.
-You can request the link to the form by email: email@example.com.
-A refund of your housing fee after the deadline of 19 December 2017 for the second semester is only possible if you did not receive an offer for accommodation, regardless if you accept or decline the offer.
+RefundIf you cancel your application before 1 July 2018, your housing fee can be refunded.
+You will need to fill out your address and bank account details in an online form.
+You can request the link to the form by sending an e-mail to email@example.com.
+A refund of your housing fee after the deadline of 1 July is only possible when you did not receive an offer for accommodation, regardless whether you accepted or declined the offer.

 Accommodation for exchange students consists of furnished (single) rooms with private or shared facilities.
 It is common that men and women live together in the same student house.
 Given the shortage of good accommodation, you may find the room you get is rather small and not of the standard you had expected.
 Accommodation in Amsterdam is not only limited, but can also be more expensive than at home.
 Thinking about these things in advance could help avoid unpleasant surprises later.
 We are trying to manage your expectations.